Free Shipping across Europe 🚚

 of reading - words

 The history of the labor movement is rich and complex.
 Among the many branches that make up Marxism, Trotskyism occupies a special place.
-This political doctrine , born from the reflections of Leon Trotsky , influenced many movements in the 20th century.
+This political doctrine, born from the reflections of Leon Trotsky, marked numerous movements in the 20th century.
 So, what is Trotskyism really?
 How does it differ from other currents of communism?
 This article offers an in-depth look at this fascinating question.

 What is Trotskyism?

 Trotskyism takes its name from Leon Trotsky, one of the leaders of the Russian Revolution of 1917.
-It is a political branch of Marxism that strongly opposes Stalinism.
-It advocates "permanent revolution," an approach that encourages a world revolution to establish scientific socialism on a global scale, rather than limiting it to a single country.
+It is a political current of Marxism which is firmly opposed to Stalinism.
+He advocates "permanent revolution", an approach of encouraging a global revolution to establish scientific socialism on a global scale, rather than limited to a single country.

-Trotsky developed this view in opposition to Joseph Stalin's theory, which favored "socialism in one country."
-According to Trotsky, as long as capitalism existed anywhere, it posed a threat to the expansion of socialism.
-Hence the imperative to immediately expand revolutions internationally and globally.
-This view led to a split with the Bolshevik Party led by Stalin, giving rise to Trotskyist opposition in several states.
+Trotsky developed this concept in opposition to the theory of Joseph Stalin, who favored "socialism in one country".
+According to Trotsky, as long as capitalism existed anywhere, it represented a threat to the expansion of socialism.
+Hence the imperative to immediately extend the revolutions to the international and global levels.
+This view led to a split with the Bolshevik party led by Stalin, giving rise to a Trotskyist opposition in several states.

-The strategy of Trotskyism is essentially based on the theorization of permanent revolution .
-In other words, for Trotsky, only a proletarian class is capable of carrying out the necessary democratic reforms without fear of agitating the working masses.
-Thus, it requires strategic and tactical skills to achieve its socialist goals throughout the world.
+The strategy of Trotskyism is essentially based on the theorization of permanent revolution.
+In other words, for Trotsky, only a proletarian class is capable of carrying out the necessary democratic reforms without being afraid of agitating the working masses.
+Thus, it requires strategic and tactical skills to achieve its socialist goals across the world.

 The importance of international mobilization

-Unlike nationalist approaches, international mobilization is a cornerstone of Trotskyism.
+Contrary to nationalist approaches, international mobilization is a cornerstone of Trotskyism.
 Trotskyist organizations were among the first to unite their efforts across national borders.
-Such cooperation aimed to affirm that the struggle against capitalist oppression transcends national interests.
+Such cooperation was intended to assert that the fight against capitalist oppression transcends national interests.

-The Fourth International, founded in 1938 under Trotsky's influence, was determined to coordinate revolutionaries in an impressive number of countries.
-Their main goal was to build a network of solidarity to counter the often heavily armed governments and confront internal pressures and Stalinist bureaucracies.
+The Fourth International organization, founded in 1938 under the influence of Trotsky, was determined to coordinate revolutionaries in an impressive number of countries.
+Their main goal was to build a network of solidarity to counter often heavily armed governments and deal with internal pressures and Stalinist bureaucracies.

 Economic and social theory of Trotskyism

 Economically, Trotskyism adheres to the Marxist theory of class struggle, believing that the main driving force of history is the conflict between the ruling and oppressed classes.
-However, Trotsky emphasized the development of productive forces on a global scale not only for equitable redistribution, but above all to create the conditions for a classless society.
+However, Trotsky placed emphasis on the development of productive forces on a global scale not only for equitable redistribution, but above all to create the conditions for a classless society.

-Socially, Trotskyism values the idea of an inclusive workers' democracy that goes far beyond simple elections.
-This includes bodies such as workers' councils where economic and organizational decisions would be made collegially by those directly involved in production.
+Socially, Trotskyism values the idea of an inclusive workers' democracy going well beyond simple elections.
+This includes bodies such as workers' councils where economic and organizational decisions would be taken collectively by those directly involved in production.

 Contrasts with Stalinism